Aging & Health A to Z

 - green tea

-- soy products – tofu, soymilk, miso, tempeh, soynuts
+- soy products such as tofu, soymilk, miso, tempeh, soynuts

 - tomatoes, particularly tomato sauce, paste, or juice

 Recent research has shown that people who exercise lower their risk for several types of cancer.
 A regular exercise routine that includes moderate-intensity exercise 30-60 minutes each day is recommended for most healthy adults.

 You will probably have symptoms at some points during your illness, either from the disease itself or as a result of treatment.
 Symptoms can vary from person to person, and you may also react differently to the same treatment at different times.